Co-creator of the original 5:2 Diet Mimi Spencer has come up with a fast 6-week way to get you on the 5:2 road to summer slimming success.

 The Fast Beach Diet is all about boosting the diet process at a time of year you need it the most.
-And we can’t think of a better time than just before you’re about to hit the beach!
+And we can’t think of a better time than just before you’re about to hit the beach.
 The best thing?
-The diet programme is designed to take six weeks, so by starting it now you’ll be bikini-ready in time for your holiday.
+The diet programme is designed to take six weeks, so by starting it now you’ll be slimmed down in time for your holiday.

 You may choose to extend the diet for longer than six weeks, but Mimi Spencer warns that it should be no longer than two months.
 Afterwards, you should return to the classic Fast Beach Diet rules, without undue concern for calories on a non-Fast Day.

-How is the Fast Beach Diet different to the original 5:2 then?
+How is the Fast Beach Diet different from the original 5:2 then?

 The success of the new diet is all based around your own mindset.
 Whilst the 5:2 diet was about finding a diet that would fit into your lifestyle and therefore be easier to stick to, you need to think of the Fast Beach Diet as a ‘jump-start’, or ‘reboot’.